CapelliC/loqt/README.md

   Graphviz rendering by Prolog.

-+ fdqueens: an example of multithreading GUI interface, with CLP(FD) processing. now entirely rewritten as a case study of SCXML, implemented with QStateMachine
++ fdqueens: an example of multithreading GUI interface, with CLP(FD) processing.

 + lqShapes: Qt Graphics Framework available via reflection switch from a text based workspace to a scene graph